 Tip # 1: Start Early!

-If you are an avid junior golfer and you dream of playing golf in college on scholarship, it is important that you start your preparation early.
-The following tips will help you get going.
+If you are an avid junior golfer and you dream of playing golf on a college golf scholarship, it is important that you start your preparation early.
+The following tips will help teach you how to get a scholarship for golf.

 Tip # 2: Make a Wish List